Our Verdict

 Should You Buy the REI Midweight Base Layer Bottoms?

-If you want the best midweight synthetic long underwear that we've seen, this is it.
-The excellent price is just an added bonus — chances are that we'd give you the same recommendation if these leggings were twice the price.
-Their only real weakness — if you can even call it that, is their absolute warmth, given their weight.
-A wool or wool blend base layer would be just a little bit warmer.
-Unless you're counting grams for your next FKT attempt, these bottoms will keep you warm all season — and because they're so durable, for many seasons to come after that.
+This is it if you want one of the best midweight synthetic long underwear we've seen.
+The excellent price is just a bonus — chances are that we'd give you the same recommendation if these leggings were twice the price.
+Their only real weakness — if you can even call it that — is their absolute warmth, given their weight.
+A wool or wool blend base layer would be slightly warmer.
+Our lead reviewer confirms, “Unless you're counting grams for your next FKT attempt, these bottoms will keep you warm in cold conditions.”
+And because they're so durable, for many years to come.

 What Other Long Underwear Should You Consider?

-For a comparable synthetic, check out the Patagonia Capilene Midweight Bottoms — they better the REI Midweight in that they have an odor control treatment in the fabric, though they're not quite as warm.
+For a comparable synthetic, check out the Patagonia Capilene Midweight Bottoms — they better the REI Midweight because they have an odor control treatment in the fabric, though they're not quite as warm.
 For a wool pair at a similar price, look to the Meriwool Merino 250 Bottom; they'll be a lot warmer but will need some more care when you wash them.
 For a more performant bottom that's still a great deal, check out both the Icebreaker Merino 200 Oasis Bottoms.
 They have a similar pattern, including the gusseted crotch, are almost as stretchy, and will also be a little bit lighter.